-Grower Profile: Hawk and Horse Vineyards
+Grower Spotlight: Hawk and Horse Vineyards

 Mitch and Tracey Hawkins and the Boies Family are the proprietors of Hawk and Horse Vineyards.
 Its mountain vineyards are situated at elevations up to 2,200 feet in Lake County.
 Hawk and Horse Vineyards is also home to cattle, competitive rodeo horses, and an enormous range of wildlife, from red-tailed hawks and owls to bear, wild boar, bobcats, mountain lions.
 The ranch has a plaque documenting the historical location of El Roble Grande, the largest Valley Oak ever recorded in California.